Fennec-3/Major-Project/proposal.md

 -functioning cookie and shop
 -upgrades that can be bought from shop
--displays the number of cookies someone has as well as their cookies per second
+-displays the number of cookies someone has as well as their cookies per second (cps) -cps boosting upgrades that can be bought from shop

 ## Nice to Have List

 -Schellenberg mode (cheat mode)
 -sound effects and music
--chocolate milk/golden cookies
+-milk/chocolate milk/golden cookies